jamesrswift/ionio-illustrate/manual.typ

 #v(3em)

 = Introduction
 This package implements a Cetz chart-like object for displaying mass spectrometric data in Typst documents.
-It allows for individually styled mass peaks, callouts, titles, and mass calipers.
+It allows for individually styled mass peaks, callouts, titles, and mass callipers.

 = Usage
 This is the minimal starting point: